arcydouglass/smacss_demo/README.md

 ####HTML ID / Classes

 I found that my HTML classes were more descriptive to represent the added specificity of the SMACSS modules.
 One of the surprising things was that every time I wanted to have an object of a different color, I had to have a new class.
 In a programming language, the color might have been stored in an array, which would have allowed a simple way to create a series of classes that are the same except for a change in color.
-Even CSS like @extend would still require an individual class for each color.

-Still, this was a huge improvement over standard CSS.

-Talk about maps and lists.

-Reduce repetition.

-$color is an example of encapsulation.

-Mixins were used like @extend

-Whole new world of CSS.

-State as variables for media querires.
-Maybe there was a better way.
+####Lessons

+While SASS does not have arrays per se it does have maps and lists that would have allowed me to reduce some of the repetitive modules.
+I was not able to implement that on this project but I would like to on the next project.

+The media query variables are included in the _state.scss file while the implementation of the query is handled in the releveant module.
+I wonder if there would be a better place for all of the variables of a project.